cinta-hash/cinta-hash/README.md

  💬 Ask me about **tailwind, React, Ruby on rails.....**

- ⚡ Fun fact **Pirates of the Caribbean's parrots were common pirate parrots **
+ ⚡ Fun fact **Pirates of the Caribbean's parrots were common pirate parrots!**

  </div>